 Since the earliest versions of roulette in regal France, it has had players on tenterhooks as the ball spins around the wheel.
 A large part of the appeal in roulette comes from the fact that the game itself is one of pure chance – there’s nothing you can do to increase or decrease your chances of landing a winner, other than structuring your bets.

-This means that anyone can play roulette, and more importantly, anyone can win at roulette, regardless of your skill or experience.
+This means that anyone can play roulette, whether it be land based or online roulette and more importantly, anyone can win at roulette, regardless of your skill or experience.
 That being said, it’s still crucial to understand the basic elements of the game and to have an idea of what to expect when you set foot at a roulette table.
 Broadly the same rules apply online as offline, except for a few specific roulette variations.

 Roulette Game Basics